-- CAS Experiences: Students must engage in CAS experiences involving one or more of the three CAS strands.
+- CAS Experiences: Students must engage in CAS experiences involving each of the three CAS strands (Creativity, Action, Service).
 A CAS experience can be a single event or an extended series of events.
-5-8 experiences are required.
-CAS experiences must met all learning outcomes at least once.
+4+ experiences are required (including the CAS Project).
+CAS experiences must meet all learning outcomes at least once.
 CAS students are required to submit evidence of their experiences to ManageBAC.

 - CAS Stages: Investigation, preparation, action, reflection, and demonstration.
 Students must use these stages as the framework for CAS experiences and the CAS Project.

 1. Investigation: Students identify their interests, skills and talents to be used in considering opportunities for CAS experiences, as well as areas for personal growth and development.
 Students investigate what they want to do and determine the purpose for their CAS experience.
 In the case of service, students identify a need they want to address.

 2. Preparation: Students clarify roles and responsibilities, develop a plan of actions to be taken, identify specified resources and timelines, and acquire any skills as needed to engage in the CAS experience.

 3. Action: Students implement their idea or plan.
 This often requires decision-making and problem solving.
 Students may work individually, with partners, or in groups.

 4. Reflection: Students describe what happened, express feelings, generate ideas, and raise questions.
 Reflection can occur at any time during CAS to further understanding, to assist with revising plans, to learn from the experience, and to make explicit connections between their growth, accomplishments, and the learning outcomes for personal awareness.
 Reflection may lead to new action.